nRF24/CircuitPython_nRF24L01/docs/network_docs/topology.rst

         :caption: The Logical address of the master node: ``0o0``

         The resulting physical addresses of the master node's children:
-        Physical address on pipe 1 is 0xCCCCCCCC3C using Logical address 0o0 Physical address on pipe 2 is 0xCCCCCCCC33 using Logical address 0o0 Physical address on pipe 3 is 0xCCCCCCCCCE using Logical address 0o0 Physical address on pipe 4 is 0xCCCCCCCC3E using Logical address 0o0 Physical address on pipe 5 is 0xCCCCCCCCE3 using Logical address 0o0
+        Physical address on pipe 1 is 0xCCCCCCCC3C using the parent's Logical address 0o0 Physical address on pipe 2 is 0xCCCCCCCC33 using the parent's Logical address 0o0 Physical address on pipe 3 is 0xCCCCCCCCCE using the parent's Logical address 0o0 Physical address on pipe 4 is 0xCCCCCCCC3E using the parent's Logical address 0o0 Physical address on pipe 5 is 0xCCCCCCCCE3 using the parent's Logical address 0o0

     .. code-block:: text
         :caption: The Logical address of the master node's first child: ``0o1``

         The resulting physical addresses of the master node's first child's children:
-        Physical address on pipe 1 is 0xCCCCCC3C3C using Logical address 0o1 Physical address on pipe 2 is 0xCCCCCC3C33 using Logical address 0o1 Physical address on pipe 3 is 0xCCCCCC3CCe using Logical address 0o1 Physical address on pipe 4 is 0xCCCCCC3C3E using Logical address 0o1 Physical address on pipe 5 is 0xCCCCCC3CE3 using Logical address 0o1
+        Physical address on pipe 1 is 0xCCCCCC3C3C using the parent's Logical address 0o1 Physical address on pipe 2 is 0xCCCCCC3C33 using the parent's Logical address 0o1 Physical address on pipe 3 is 0xCCCCCC3CCe using the parent's Logical address 0o1 Physical address on pipe 4 is 0xCCCCCC3C3E using the parent's Logical address 0o1 Physical address on pipe 5 is 0xCCCCCC3CE3 using the parent's Logical address 0o1

     .. code-block:: text
         :caption: The Logical address of the master node's second child: ``0o2``

         The resulting physical addresses of the master node's second child's children:
-        Physical address on pipe 1 is 0xCCCCCC333C using Logical address 0o2 Physical address on pipe 2 is 0xCCCCCC3333 using Logical address 0o2 Physical address on pipe 3 is 0xCCCCCC33Ce using Logical address 0o2 Physical address on pipe 4 is 0xCCCCCC333E using Logical address 0o2 Physical address on pipe 5 is 0xCCCCCC33E3 using Logical address 0o2
+        Physical address on pipe 1 is 0xCCCCCC333C using the parent's Logical address 0o2 Physical address on pipe 2 is 0xCCCCCC3333 using the parent's Logical address 0o2 Physical address on pipe 3 is 0xCCCCCC33Ce using the parent's Logical address 0o2 Physical address on pipe 4 is 0xCCCCCC333E using the parent's Logical address 0o2 Physical address on pipe 5 is 0xCCCCCC33E3 using the parent's Logical address 0o2

     .. code-block:: text
         :caption:  The Logical address of the master node's first child's first child: ``0o11``

         The resulting physical addresses of the master node's first child's first child's children:
-        Physical address on pipe 1 is 0xCCCC3C3C3C using Logical address 0o11 Physical address on pipe 2 is 0xCCCC3C3C33 using Logical address 0o11 Physical address on pipe 3 is 0xCCCC3C3CCe using Logical address 0o11 Physical address on pipe 4 is 0xCCCC3C3C3E using Logical address 0o11 Physical address on pipe 5 is 0xCCCC3C3CE3 using Logical address 0o11
+        Physical address on pipe 1 is 0xCCCC3C3C3C using the parent's Logical address 0o11 Physical address on pipe 2 is 0xCCCC3C3C33 using the parent's Logical address 0o11 Physical address on pipe 3 is 0xCCCC3C3CCe using the parent's Logical address 0o11 Physical address on pipe 4 is 0xCCCC3C3C3E using the parent's Logical address 0o11 Physical address on pipe 5 is 0xCCCC3C3CE3 using the parent's Logical address 0o11